magojohnji/magisk-files-host/README.md

 [Delta_32-bit](https://github.com/Namelesswonder/magisk-files)
 [Cygisk](https://github.com/Cygisk/Cygisk-Files)

-The link is redirected to the accelerated mirror website fastgit.org, and synchronized to Gitee.
+The link is redirected to the accelerated mirror website fastgit.org and cdn.jsdelivr.net, and synchronized to Gitee.
 The content of the file is updated synchronously every 6 hours.

 ***The following links are separated into two parts:***